Amnesty International: 1,634 people were executed in 2015

 Saudi Arabia has long faced international criticism for both the manner and the methods of its judicial killings.

-But the dubious distinction of executing the most prisoners rests with China
+But the dubious distinction of executing the most prisoners rests with China, according to Amnesty.

 It estimates that China is the world’s top executioner.